EagleSense2022/itg-web/README.md

 # itg-web
-Repo for a git tutorial
+Repo for an `introduction to git` tutorial